zkyseu/CSSNet/README.md

 # CSSNet
 Official code for CSSNet: Cascaded Spatial Shift Network for Multi-organ Segmentation.
+Our paper will be released soon.

 Our code is based on [TransUNet](https://github.com/Beckschen/TransUNet) and [AS-MLP](https://github.com/svip-lab/AS-MLP).
 Thanks for their great work!